-Also, remove the bottom tray, and throw away any scraped debris into the trash.
+Also, remove the bottom tray, and throw away any scraped debris.
 Then, clean the tray with warm soapy water and a sponge.
 Do the same with the grease pan.

 If you’re cleaning a painted or enameled grill, just use warm soapy water and a microfiber cloth.
 Allow your grill to dry in the sun.

 If you have a gas grill, you’ll want to check the fuel lines to ensure they’re working properly and aren’t leaking.
 Luckily, propane has a pretty distinct smell.
 Sometimes, the odor alone will tell you if something isn’t right.